how to reject a discount request

 (professionally + politely!):

-1. Instead of saying “no” to requests for discounts, graciously turn the tables and give them the burden of saying no. Give them the option of a lower-priced package.
-Give them a payment plan.
+1. Instead of saying “no” to requests for discounts, graciously turn the tables and give them the burden of saying no. Clever, right?!
+Give them the option of a different, lower-priced package.
+Give them an extended payment plan.
 Give them an invitation to another opportunity to work with you.
-“I don’t have any discounts available right now, what’s your budget?
+A response like “I don’t have any discounts available right now, what’s your budget?
 Great, here’s what I CAN do within your budget.
-Would you like me to send you the booking form/the link to purchase?”
+Would you like me to send you the booking form/the link to purchase?” repositions you as the authority while also putting the ball back in their court!

 2. Be empathetic, but not a pushover.
 “I don’t currently have any discounts available, but I totally understand feeling like you’re not in a position to make this kind of investment right now.
 I’ll be here when you’re ready.”
 Add them to your leads list and continue fostering the relationship – many people will stay in your circle for years before actually buying from you, and that’s okay.
 Because, like you said, you’ll be here when they’re ready!

-3. My favorite way to reject a discount request is to make it immediately clear to price-shoppers that you’re offering a top-shelf product or service that’s worth every damn penny so they don’t even bother asking for a discount.
-There are many ways to communicate this – a well-designed website, captivating testimonials, a cohesive Instagram grid, professional and high-quality images – but before you can make sure your brand looks high-end, you have to start with a brand strategy.
+3. The most effective to reject a discount request is to make it immediately clear to price-shoppers that you’re offering a top-shelf product or service that’s worth every damn penny so they don’t even bother asking for a discount.
+There are many ways to communicate this – a well-designed website, captivating testimonials, a cohesive Instagram grid, professional and high-quality images – but before you can make sure your brand looks high-end, you have to start with brand strategy.